Geography of North Macedonia: Degradation and protection of the environment

 North Macedonia is also experiencing serious problems in water management.
-The country, however should be able to secure its water through its dams and its sources.
-In summer, water restrictions are common.
+The country, however, should be able to secure its water through its dams and its sources.
+In the summer, water restrictions are common.
 The summer period is also marked by the devastation of forests by wildfire.
 In 2008, six million trees were planted in North Macedonia to regenerate damaged forests.

 The environmental degradation nevertheless mobilizes local groups and North Macedonia is a signatory to international treaties like the Kyoto Protocol.

 Human geography

 Differences in population and urbanization

 The Republic of North Macedonia consists primarily of rural country towns, with only 45% of the population concentrated in the larger towns and cities.
 Skopje, with more than 500,000 inhabitants, is by far the largest city in the country.
 The surrounding region, one of the few plains of the country, includes several other cities, like Tetovo and Gostivar.
 Bitola, Prilep and other significant cities, are located in the plain of Pelagonia in the south.
 The rest of the population is concentrated in the valley of the Vardar and the few other basins and plains of the country.

-Urbanization, which is developing very fast since the communist era of Yugoslavia, has led to uncontrolled and illegal constructions.
+Urbanization, which has been developing very fast since the communist era of Yugoslavia, has led to uncontrolled and illegal constructions.
 Other cities have not grown as fast as the capital, which has gained more than 300,000 inhabitants between 1948 and 1981.
 Bitola, Prilep and Kumanovo, the three other major cities, did not exceed 30,000 inhabitants in 1948 and have barely reached 100,000 people since.
-Kumanovo, which is the second largest city of North Macedonia, had only 105,000 inhabitants in 2002, which is substantial difference comparing it with the population of the capital Skopje – 506,000 inhabitants.
+Kumanovo, which is the second largest city of North Macedonia, had only 105,000 inhabitants in 2002, which is a substantial difference comparing it with the population of the capital Skopje – 506,000 inhabitants.
 This makes Skopje a primate city.